google-gemini/generative-ai-js/docs/reference/generative-ai.enhancedgeneratecontentresponse.text.md

 ## EnhancedGenerateContentResponse.text property

-Returns the text string from the response, if available.
+Returns the text string assembled from all `Part`<!-- -->s of the first candidate of the response, if available.
 Throws if the prompt or candidate was blocked.

 **Signature:**